GanibalKing/tree-json/README.md

 You can edit any item of tree.
 Create new item or node.

-Yuo can see the change log.
+You can see the change log.

 And save tree and log after edit.